 With the ultimate success of the Nintendo’s compact emulator, the NES mini selling out of store shelves as quickly as they were stocked, Nintendo recently pulled the plug on production.
 The retro flashbacks won’t end there for the trademark video game company with their announcement of the SNES mini this holiday season.
-Like the NES version there will be a limited number of titles gracing the small box of virtual nostalgia so here’s a list of what we’d like to see make the cut.
+There will only be a small group of games on the Snes Mini so here’s what I’d like to see.

 Super Mario World